rlucioni/recipes/recipes/pumpkin-bread.md

 - 2 eggs
 - 2 teaspoons vanilla extract
 - 1 cup pecans and/or walnuts, toasted and chopped coarse
-- 1 cup dried cranberries (optional)
+- 1 cup dried cranberries and/or chopped chocolate (optional)

 ## Instructions